roadkell/ascii-logos/README.md

 ### Notes ###
-* There are Unicode symbols in use beyond the classic charset of ASCII codepage 437 (notably, [Block Elements](https://en.wikipedia.org/wiki/Block_Elements) and [Symbols for Legacy Computing](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing)), so make sure your terminal emulator and font support Unicode version 13.0 or later.
+* There are Unicode symbols in use beyond the classic charset of ASCII codepage 437 (notably, [Block Elements](https://en.wikipedia.org/wiki/Block_Elements) and [Symbols for Legacy Computing](https://en.wikipedia.org/wiki/Symbols_for_Legacy_Computing)), so make sure your terminal emulator and font support them.
+For example, [Unifont Upper](https://unifoundry.com/unifont/index.html) (`fonts-unifont` package in Ubuntu, `font-gnu-unifont` in Homebrew) and [Code2001](https://www.code2001.com/code2001.htm) fonts have the necessary glyphs.
 If images look distorted, try `*-lowres.txt` versions - they only use symbols from Unicode 1.0-3.2 which are likely supported ubiquitously.
 * These are not proper ANSI colors, they use [Neofetch ASCII file format](https://github.com/dylanaraps/neofetch/wiki/Custom-Ascii-art-file-format) which is quite color-limited.
 This will change when Neofetch [implements](https://github.com/dylanaraps/neofetch/issues/1699) [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#24-bit).
 Also, colorless versions are available in `monochrome` folder.
-Enjoy!
+* Enjoy!

 ### To Do ###